rewingNL/pythonforword/README.md

 # Coldfusion: pythonforword
-Is nothing more than a service to use within applications wich generates a Word-document with the use of a template-file.
+Is a service to use within applications which generates a Word-document with the use of a template-file.

 **NOTE: all done on a Windows machine.**